Seeding in pot-paks and/or flats is most convenient. Sterilize all "used"

 pots, flats, and tools with Physan

-prevent damp-off disease.
-Mix very fine seed with fine sand or milled
+mix to help prevent damp-off disease.
+(Mix very fine seed with

-seeds dry out.
-Cover your planting with a dome to reduce evaporation
+seed starts with plastic wrap or a propagation dome to reduce evaporation

 and maintain humidity.